AlexAntony3/NMFC/README.md

 ### Logo
 The logo was created using [Photopea](https://www.photopea.com/ "Photopea").
 I was able to create a simple and eyecatching logo.
 The logo also uses the Roboto Font for consistency, it is also coloured in #363732 to match the theme of the website.
 Furthermore, this logo will be present in all pages in the website in the header.

+### Breakpoints
+3 breakpoints have been decided to be implemented into the website.

+The breakpoints are as follows:
+* < 480 px for small screens.
+* \> 480 px for medium screens.
+* \> 1024 px for large screens.

+These breakpoints were selected with the aid of information provided from [Lambdatest](https://www.lambdatest.com/ "Lambdatest") an showed typical sizes of breakpoints that are utilised by modern websites.

+---
 ## Wireframes
+---
 ## Features
+---
 ## Technologies used
+---
 ### Langugages
 * HTML5
 * CSS3